AlexisNo/pebo/README.md

 const EventEmitter = require('events');
 class Pizzaiolo extends EventEmitter {}
 const mario = new Pizzaiolo();
-mario.name = 'Mario';
+// We give a "name" property to the Pizzaiolo to check the value of "this" in actions mario.name = 'Mario';

 // We associate various listener to our emitter